gohugoio/hugo/content/en/templates/lookup-order.md

 Note that if the output format's Media Type has more than one suffix defined, only the first is considered.

 Language
-: We will consider a language code in the template name.
+: We will consider a language tag in the template name.
 If the site language is `fr`, `index.fr.amp.html` will win over `index.amp.html`, but `index.amp.html` will be chosen before `index.fr.html`.

 Type
 : Is value of `type` if set in front matter, else it is the name of the root section (e.g. "blog").
 It will always have a value, so if not set, the value is "page".